 Adherence by beneficiary governments to the fundamental values of human rights, democracy and rule of law is a major consideration in the Commission's decision to grant budget support through its three different programmes:

-- Good governance & development contracts – replacing general budget support when there is full confidence aid will be spent in line with fundamental values.
+- Sustainable Development Goals Contracts – replacing general budget support when there is full confidence aid will be spent in line with fundamental values.
 The beneficiary's commitment to these practices is assessed before and during implementation (to identify slippage, policy reversals and deterioration).

-- Sector reform contracts – to address sector reforms and improve service delivery.
+- Sector Reform Performance Contracts – to address sector reforms and improve service delivery.
 Commitment to democratic practices is taken into account, but carefully balanced against the need for continued provision of vital basic services.

-- Statebuilding contracts – to provide budget support in fragile situations.
+- State and Resilience Building Contracts – to provide budget support in fragile situations.
 Committing to democratic practices is a criterion to award such contracts – but the EU takes a long-term approach in which the risk of inaction is weighed against the needs of the country.